dominikbenk/git-hooks/README.md

 https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet

 ## Distributing the work
-*feel free to add new subtopics / assing your name to them*
+*feel free to add new subtopics / assign your name to them*

 - What are the git hooks?